bjoernricks/openvas-convert-to-git/README.md

 ### 4. Check and adjust generated git config

   Check the generated settings at the git config for svn tags and branches.
+It is possible to user wildcards for branches and tags instead to list all.
+Also you may add several branches and tags variables.

   ```sh
   cd <path to created git repo>